jianzzha/openshift-scc-ai-agent/README.md

 - Python 3.8 or higher
 - OpenShift CLI (`oc`) installed and configured
 - Valid OpenShift cluster access
-- OpenAI API key (for AI features)
+- OpenAI API key (for AI-powered features like `auto-deploy`)

+> **Note**: OpenAI API key is only required for AI-powered features.
+Basic manifest analysis and SCC generation work without it.

 ### Install Dependencies